 Reason: For this standard, the visitors were referred to the university wide policy for attendance at the academic setting supplied in the student handbook which stipulates that all teaching sessions are "compulsory".
-However, in discussions with the programme team and students, there were differing statements about the actual attendance requirements and whether attendance is always monitored and recorded for each taught session.
-The programme team stated that they say all sessions are mandatory so that students are encouraged to attend all sessions but that there is not a 100 per cent attendance requirement due to sickness and other circumstances.
-In addition, the programme team stated that attendance will be monitored in the new programme with an electronic card system which students will use to record their attendance.
-It was not clear from these discussions what the attendance requirements were for the programme and what the consequences of missed attendance would be when attendance falls below a certain point and, therefore, how any issues with attendance are dealt with consistently by the education provider.
+In discussions at the visit, the visitors noted that the students were unclear about the actual attendance requirements for the academic element and whether attendance is always monitored and recorded for each session.
+The programme team stated that attendance will be monitored in the new programme with an electronic card system which students will use to record their attendance.
+However, it was unclear from these discussions what the attendance requirements are for the programme and what the consequences of missed attendance would be when attendance falls below a certain point and, therefore, how any issues with attendance are dealt with consistently by the education provider.
 In addition, it was not clear from the documentation for students how attendance will be recorded in the new programme and how students are clear about attendance requirements and the consequences of falling below this requirement.
 As such, the education provider must provide further evidence to demonstrate how the programme documentation will be used to ensure that students are clear about the attendance requirements at the academic setting, the consequences of falling below this requirement, how the education provider will deal with any attendance issues consistently and how attendance will be monitored.